Hospitals

 Erie Shores Healthcare 2019 Collection Cover.jpg

-For four weeks, Listener Poet Elle Klassen sat in the cafeteria of a hospital in Leamington, Ontario with a sign advertising Free Custom Poetry and her typewriter.
-When curious folks took her up on the offer, she asked, “What should the poem be about?”
-Then, she listened.
+For four weeks, Listener Poet Beck Klassen sat in the cafeteria of a hospital in Leamington, Ontario with a sign advertising Free Custom Poetry and their typewriter.
+When curious folks took them up on the offer, they asked, “What should the poem be about?”
+Then, they listened.

 These poems, inspired by those conversations, tell the stories of some of the humans in that hospital.